iFixit/formy/readme.md

 };
 ```

 Your constraint function is just like all other computed properties.
-On render, Formy calls the function and passes in the current `form` object and `fieldKey` string, resolving to either the passed in validation message (if invalid) or an empty string (if valid).
+On render, Formy calls the function and passes in the current `form` object and `fieldKey` string, resolving to either an empty string (if valid) or the passed in validation message (if invalid).

 You can stack built-in constraints with your custom constraints, so a field can have both be `required` _and_ have to start with the letter 'z' like this: